jennaallen/football_schools/tidy_football_schools_dw.md

 Fuzzy Text Matching
 ===================

 As mentioned previously, the only variable that ties the school data and the football data together is the school name.
-Thus, in order to be able to join the two data sets together, we need to create a lookup table that contains the school name from the football data and the corresponding school name from the school data.
+Thus, in order to be able to join the two data sets together, I need to create a lookup table that contains the school name from the football data and the corresponding school name from the school data.
 We'll use fuzzy text matching in R to create this table.

 I created a function to perform the fuzzy text matching.
 One benefit of this function is that it allows the user to concantenate text to the football school names.
 This is important because several of the school names from the football data are shortened (e.g Arizona instead of The University of Arizona).
 The function allows users to concantenate text either before or after the football school name, if so desired.
 This can improve the fuzzy matching in some cases.